Staff Appreciation Week

 Lasana O. Hotep leads the Office of DEIB at UC Berkeley.
 Lasana’s leadership experience spans broad educational and administrative arenas including his service as the Assistant Vice Chancellor of Equity for the Peralta Community College District, the Director of Multicultural Affairs at Estrella Mountain Community College, Dean of Special Programs and Grants at Merritt College, and the inaugural Dean of Student Equity and Support Programs at Skyline College.

-As an educator, Lasana has delivered talks throughout the United States and internationally in Beijing, China and Accra, Ghana.
+As an educator, Lasana has delivered talks throughout the United States and internationally in Beijing, China, and Accra, Ghana.
 Lasana is published in edited volumes including; African American Men in College (Jossey-Bass, 2006), The Black Male Handbook: A Blueprint for Life (Atira/Simon Simon & Schuster, 2008), and is co-author of Minding the Obligation Gap: Striving for Equity in Community Colleges and Beyond.

 In-Person Bingo